jayfz/web-starter-mono/README.md

 - Typescript
 - Eslint Airbnb base
 - Prettier
+- Root import setup with @/

 ## Settings for the frontend:
 - Vite React-Typescript template
 - Eslint Airbnb-React
 - Prettier
 - Vitest + JestDom + React testing library
+- Root import setup with @/

 How to use: